juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 Considering the similarities between the two commands, options all go to the `format-options` field, as follows.

 :::tip
-Changing `format-options` does not affect existing mount clients, even if mount pods are restarted.
+Changing `format-options` does not affect existing mount clients, even if Mount Pods are restarted.
 You need to rolling update / re-create the application pods, or re-create PVC for the changes to take effect.
 :::

 JuiceFS Community Edition: